forestgrape/coronavirus/10_vaccines/vaccines.md

 ## Defining Vaccination
 Immunisation and vaccination are used here as follows:

 > ##### Immunisation
 > Immunisation prepares the immune system to something.

 > ##### Vaccination
-> *Vaccination* teaches the immune system to recognise something and prevent disease.
+> *Vaccination* teaches the immune system to recognize something and prevent disease.

 In literature vaccination is often used more specific e.g. "stimulating antibodies production against something harmful or the agent of a disease".
-A general defination is given here since:
+Here the more general usage, given above, is used since:
 * _Immune Response:_ The immune system is more than antibodies.
-Many vaccines (e.g. the useful oral polio vaccine) induce a broad immune response including T cells sensing at the right locations.
+Many vaccines (e.g. the useful oral polio vaccine) induce a broad immune response e.g. including T cells supervising the right locations.
 * _Specify the target:_ Some definitions use 'something harmful' or 'something which can be harmful' or 'the agent of a disease'.
 But many living organisms are part of the biome of healthy people and are just pathogens or agents of a disease in special situations.
-E.g. many viruses live in our respiratory tract and are necessary for a working immune system but under specific circumstances they can become pathogenic.
+E.g. many viruses live in our respiratory tract or intestine and help to train the immune system.
+Just under specific circumstances they can become pathogenic e.g. when the immune system is suppressed.
 Are they know harmful or agent of a disease?

 ## History of Vaccination